EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The Token Introspection flow (Section 7 of {{I-D.ietf-ace-oauth-authz}}) allows an RS to access authorization information relating to a client provided Access Token.
 If the access token is valid, the RS obtains information about the access rights and a symmetric key used by the client, and also a Client Token containing the same shared key protected for the legitimate client (Section 7.4 of {{I-D.ietf-ace-oauth-authz}}, {{ACE-introspect}}).

-This message flow assumes that the Client and AS, as well as the RS and AS, has or can establish a mutually authenticted secure channel such that:
+This message flow assumes that the Client and AS, as well as the RS and AS, has or can establish a mutually authenticated secure channel such that:

-*  the AS can encrypt the symmetric key for the Client, and the Client can verify the Client Token is issued by the AS.
+*  The AS can encrypt the symmetric key for the Client in the Client Token, and the Client can verify the Client Token is issued by the AS;
-* The RS and AS exchange encrypted, integrity and replay protected introspection messages.
+* The RS and AS can exchange encrypted, integrity and replay protected introspection messages.
 In this case, the establishment of the secure channel can take place immediately before introspection, triggered by the RS receiveing the Access Token.